Triple Crown of Full Circle

 Meet Miho

-Miho Aida (she/they) is originally from Tokyo, Japan.
-Her Japanese name 民 (mi) 穂(ho) represents her parents’ wish for her to become a creator of the greater democracy and a protector of people, culture, and environment.
-Miho thrives by living up to their name.
-She is the founder of an environmental media project called If She Can Do It, You Can Too: Empowering Women Through Outdoor Role Models.
-By producing videos and films of dynamic outdoor women of color, Miho highlights role models for girls and women of color who look, sound, and live like them so that they know what outdoor careers, adventures and leadership opportunities are possible.
-Miho has taken their award-winning film, The Sacred Place Where Life Begins: Gwich’in Women Speak on bicycle film tours since 2014, riding more than 3,000 miles across the US.
-On their tours, Miho uses the film to advocate for the permanent protection of Gwich’in people’s sacred land from oil development in Alaska.
+Miho Aida (she/they) hails from Tokyo, Japan.
+Her Japanese name, 民 (mi) 穂(ho), reflects her parents’ hope for her to become a creator of greater democracy and a protector of people, culture, and the environment.
+Miho strives to embody the spirit of her name.
+She founded an environmental media project called “If She Can Do It, You Can Too: Empowering Women Through Outdoor Role Models.”
+By creating videos and films that focus on dynamic outdoor women of color, Miho highlights exceptional role models for girls and women of color who look, sound, and live like them, showcasing outdoor careers, adventures, and leadership opportunities available to them.
+Since 2014, Miho has traveled across the U.S. on a bicycle to promote her award-winning film, “The Sacred Place Where Life Begins: Gwich’in Women Speak.”
+She has covered over 3,000 miles to advocate for the permanent protection of Gwich’in sacred lands from oil development in Alaska.
+In 2025, Miho partnered with the Golden Gate National Recreation Area to produce a video that spotlights women leaders during the 1969 Alcatraz Indian Occupation, as part of the compelling exhibit “Welcome To Indian Land: Resistance, Resilience and Activism on Alcatraz.”

 Photo courtesy of Michael A. Estrada